Q. Why are there no distortion measurements?

-Primarily because some of the headphones included here – because they are in one way or another significant – I tested before I'd developed the complete suite of measurements I now use.
+Primarily because some of the headphones included here I tested before I'd developed the complete suite of measurements I now use.
 A notable example is the Sennheiser HD 800 S

-, which earns its place for having the cleanest CSD waterfall I've ever measured from a headphone.
+, which has the cleanest CSD waterfall I've ever measured from a headphone.
 In other cases where certain measurements are missing it's usually because they're not applicable to that particular headphone.
 For instance, headphones with a four-wire connecting lead cannot have electrical crosstalk caused by the shared earth impedance of a three-wire connection.

 Q. What is a polarity inverting headphone and why does it matter?

 By convention, a positive-going signal voltage should give rise to a positive-going change in sound pressure.
 In loudspeakers this can be complicated by certain crossover networks which require the drive units to be connected in anti-phase to ensure a flat frequency response.
 In most headphones, which use a single drive unit to cover the entire audible frequency range, this is not a factor and there is no excuse for the polarity convention to be flouted.
 The audible consequences of polarity inversion have been the subject of controversy for many decades since the 'absolute phase' issue came to prominence.
 Some claim that polarity inversion is clearly audible (assuming an input signal in which correct polarity has been scrupulously maintained), others that it is inaudible.
 What isn't disputable is that no passive headphone should be guilty of polarity inversion.
 It is carelessness by the manufacturer, plain and simple, although some ANC headphones are polarity inverting in passive mode only because of how they operate.
 The PSB M4U 8